+Each First-Year Experience (FYE) is unique and tailored to explore an exciting academic theme while helping students acclimate to campus both academically and socially.
 First-Year Programs thrives on the enthusiasm, expertise, and creativity of our faculty.
-Faculty provide our students with unique opportunties to engage with the University of Oregon during their first year on campus.
-First-Year Programs offer faculty members unique teaching opportunities:
+Faculty provide our students with unique opportunities to engage with the University of Oregon during their first year on campus.
+First-Year Programs offer faculty members unique teaching opportunities.

 Faculty members from every discipline and department are encouraged to propose FIGs.